saurabh2059/saurabh2059/README.md

 🎓 Computer Science student from Nepal
 🧠 Passionate about full-stack development, cloud tools, and solving real-world challenges
-🚀 Exploring the world of e-Governance, AI, and product-based software engineering
+🚀 Exploring the world of Data Science, AI, and product-based software engineering
 💬 Ask me about React.js, Node.js, Express, MongoDB, Tailwind, Django, or anything JavaScript!

 ---